Cleod9/key-js/README.md

 # key-js

 Simple library for JavaScript key code constants and a utility to check key press state.
-It is a port of my [KeyAS3](https://github.com/Cleod9/KeyAS3) library (which was originally based on the `Key` class from the olden days of ActionScript 2.0)
+It is a port of my [KeyAS3](https://github.com/Cleod9/KeyAS3) library.

+Many existing libraries expose key code values in strange ways (such as requiring function calls that took string values).
+This library provides a simple static object containing the key codes, and comes with an additional utility function for checking the pressed state of keys.
+The API is heavily influenced by  the `Key` class from the olden days of ActionScript 2.0.

 ## Usage